 - On the detail page for the sensor, scroll down and click Add Module.

-- Enter the credentials that you gathered in the "Before you begin" section above.
+- Enter the credentials that you gathered in previous steps.

 - Click Install.

 Beta: Google Workspace Cloud Connector